 Others may want to get a bit more creative with their flavors and add in sriracha, various salsas, powdered garlic/onion mixes, different mustards, or even pesto which can transform a meal from bland to fantastic!

 Olive Oil – A simple way to add some valuable calories the longer you get into the trail and when energy becomes a bigger need.
 Plus, it makes everything taste better!

 Dehydrated Fruits or Freeze-Dried Fruits – Fruits have a wide value of additional nutrients that are missing in many hiker diets; bringing these into your meal can help provide some more balanced nutrients that you may be lacking and give a great boost of flavor.

 Sriracha Packets – I love these as they are a great way to add spice and heat in a hurry, plus the packets tend to last a long time without taking up much space.

 Any Fast Food Packets – In general, you will have many options along the trail for fast food options and most of them tend to sport something that lends itself to travel use; adding a few Taco Bell hot sauces can lend some more flavor to those bean burritos I PROMISE!

 Final Thoughts on Cold Soaking

 Cold-soaking meals are a great way to save time when backpacking.
-It can be done with anything from instant mashed potatoes, ramen noodles, oatmeal packets, couscous, along with other dehydrated meals giving you a variety of foods!
+It can be done with anything from instant mashed potatoes, ramen noodles, oatmeal packets, couscous, and other dehydrated meals giving you various foods!